Neuralgias & Facial Pain

 Pain from Cranial Nerve Compression

 Neuralgia refers to a variety of vascular compression syndromes that cause nerve dysfunction and result in sharp, shooting pain radiating along the length of the affected nerve.
 This pain may be steady or intermittent and usually is limited to one area of the body.
 Neuralgia is often misdiagnosed as a dental problem, resulting in years of ineffective treatment and continued episodes of pain for the patient.
-The experienced neurosurgeons at Princeton Brain & Spine can help patients achieve relief or long-term management of neuralgic pain.
+The experienced neurosurgeons at Princeton Brain, Spine & Sports Medicine can help patients achieve relief or long-term management of neuralgic pain.

 Three Types of Neuralgia